 In section 6.3 of [1], there are several Editor’s Notes and FFSs for Topology 1, based on the discussion, some of them can be solved.

+AIoT device: equipment with characteristics outlined e.g. in TS 22.369 [x] and TR 38.848 [2].

+Editor’s Note 3: Further details FFS, if any.

 The Editor’s Note 3 has nothing to do with RAN3, and other specification have already been referred to for the definition of AIoT device, therefore it should be removed.

+AIoT radio: radio interface between AIoT device and Common reader function.

+Editor’s Note 5: Further details on AIoT radio to be discussed by RAN1 and RAN2.

+Common reader function: a function that communicates with the AIoT device by means of AIoT radio.

+Editor’s Note 8: Further details on Common reader function is to be discussed by RAN1 and RAN2.

 The Editor’s Note 5 and 8 also have nothing to do with RAN3, and it is obvious that the AIoT radio are in the scope of RAN1 and RAN2, these two Editor’s notes should also be removed.

 Based on the discussion in section 3, it could be understood that the logical system architecture is also applicable to Topology 2, therefore, the Editor’s Note 9 should be removed as well.